The Kid Laroi: 2021–2022: End of the World Tour and other ventures

-2023-present: The First Time and Bleed For You tour
+2023–present: The First Time and Kids Are Growing Up

-On 12 January 2023, Howard posted a short trailer on YouTube for his upcoming debut studio album, The First Time.
+On 12 January 2023, Howard posted a short trailer on YouTube for his debut studio album, The First Time.
 The album is supported by the singles "I Can't Go Back to the Way It Was (Intro)", "Love Again", and "Kids Are Growing Up (Part 1)".
 On 27 January, Howard hosted a Fortnite concert titled "Wildest Dreams".
-In February, Howard announced his second headlining tour Bleed For You to support The First Time that will begin 22 March in Syracuse, New York.
-On 27 February 2023, Howard released a song dedicated to Valentines Day "I Guess It's Love?" alongside a music video featuring his girlfriend Katarina Deme.
-The end of the music video revealed the next and final song to the album would be "What Just Happened" and would reveal the date of the album.
+In February, Howard announced his second headlining tour, titled Bleed for You, to support The First Time that began on 22 March in Syracuse, New York.
+On 27 February 2023, Howard released a song dedicated to Valentine's Day "I Guess It's Love?" alongside a music video featuring his girlfriend Katarina Deme.
+The end of the video revealed the album's final song would be titled "What Just Happened", also revealing the album's tentative release date.